Workplace Safety and Health

 Occupational Accident Improvement

 In the event of an occupational accident, it will be evaluated using the PDCA (Plan-Do-Check-Act) management system approach.
 Source control measures will be implemented, and immediate actions for improvement will be taken to prevent similar issues from recurring.
-No significant penalties related to occupational safety were incurred in 2023.
+No significant penalties related to occupational safety were incurred in 2024.

 To ensure the safety and health of workers, HIWIN conducts safety audits on all procurement items before raw materials are stocked.
-In accordance with relevant occupational safety and health regulations and risk assessment methods, HIWIN has established 116,552 procurement material codes, categorized into five main types: engineering, general goods, production machinery, non-production machinery, and others.
+In accordance with relevant occupational safety and health regulations and risk assessment methods, HIWIN has established 116,552 procurement material codes, categorized into five major groups: engineering, general goods, production machinery, non-production machinery, and others.
 Additionally, HIWIN has formulated the Environmental, Safety, Health, and Energy Equipment Procurement Specification, which is incorporated into procurement contract reviews as an acceptance standard.
 This specification is regularly reviewed and updated based on occupational accident case studies in order to strengthen the prevention of occupational risks and ensure the safety and health of workers.

 In order to consistently improve employee operational safety, HIWIN has been collecting historical data on occupational hazards.
 As a result, we are developing initiatives to enhance workplace safety, which include:

-③ Conducting internal and cross-audits spotlighting key regulations, increasing the completion rate and depth of regulation identification, reducing the risk of violations, and improving regulatory compliance.
+• Conducting internal and cross-audits spotlighting key regulations, increasing the completion rate and depth of regulation identification, reducing the risk of violations, and improving regulatory compliance.

 Voluntary reporting of near miss incidents

-Note: Near Miss Frequency Rate (NMFR) = (Number of near miss incidents x 200,000)÷ Total work hours.
+Note: Near miss incident rate = (Number of near miss incidents × 200,000) ÷ Total work hours.

 Safety and health education and training

 To ensure that contractors are well-versed in occupational safety and health before entering factories and that related workers’ health and safety are protected, HIWIN has strengthened hazard notification training for contractors since 2021.
 HIWIN has developed training materials and provided access to the Ministry of Labor’s Online Occupational Safety and Health Digital Learning Platform, empowering contractors to conduct internal training.
+After completing the course and passing the contractor’s exam, participants receive an entry certification.
+By the end of Dec.
+2024, a total of 960 individuals had completed this training.

 Emergency response drills

 In addition to regular safety and health education training, HIWIN conducts annual emergency response drills.
 These drills are based on current events, occupational hazard scenarios, and the results of hazard identification, risk assessment, and opportunities evaluation for issues categorized as moderate risk and above.
 The purpose of these drills is to educate personnel on activating emergency response mechanisms, reporting to relevant individuals, evacuating to safe zones in potentially harmful or hazardous situations, and reviewing process details and protocols with colleagues after the drill.
 Contractors are also invited to participate in these drills and are provided with information about potential hazards upon entry.
 If there is an immediate danger, contractors are allowed to cease their operations and move to a safe location without endangering other workers.
-In 2023, HIWIN conducted 59 emergency response drills, covering scenarios such as fire emergencies, chemical leaks, high-risk operations, and workplace violence incidents.
-A total of 3,443 participants took part in these drills.

 Health-Friendly Workplace